Specialist Financial Adviser from Wesleyan Financial Services, Gareth Stainsby, dispels common misconceptions surrounding buying your first home…

 Before buying a property, you need to build up an emergency fund to help with unexpected home bills – a broken boiler or roof repairs, for example.

 On top of this, there may be unexpected costs related to the house purchase, such as stamp duty (referred to as LBTT in Scotland and LTT in Wales).

 It’s also important to remember that lenders base mortgages on the lower end of the offer price or property valuation.
 If you’re bidding over the odds, you’ll need to make up the difference from your own savings.

 There’s a lot of talk in the media about the deposit required for a new home.
 There are more lenders coming back and offering 90% loan to value lending again, but having a higher deposit typically leads to an impact on the interest rate offered.

 Saving a little extra will help you cover any unexpected costs so that you don’t lose your dream home, as can sometimes be the case.

 Looking for advice?

-If you’d like to discuss buying your own home, or any aspect of your personal or business financial needs, you can book an appointment with a Wesleyan Financial Services Consultant.
+If you’d like to discuss buying your own home, or any aspect of your personal or business financial needs, you can book an appointment with a Specialist Financial Adviser from Wesleyan Financial Services.

 Your mortgage is secured on your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage.